Conferences & Events

-The EDUCAUSE Library is an international repository for information concerning use and management of information technology (IT) in higher education.
-It aggregates over 24,000 resources submitted by EDUCAUSE, EDUCAUSE Center for Analysis Research (ECAR), EDUCAUSE Learning Initiative (ELI), Higher Education Information Security Council (HEISC), Grant programs and our members.
+The EDUCAUSE Library is the pre-emninent clearing house for information about timely topics and research supporting the use and management of technology in higher education.
+It aggregates over 20,000 resources submitted by EDUCAUSE, EDUCAUSE Center for Analysis Research (ECAR), EDUCAUSE Learning Initiative (ELI), Higher Education Information Security Council (HEISC), Grant programs and our members.

-General resources include articles, books, conference sessions, effective practices, multimedia, plans, policies, webinars and blog content.
+General resources include articles, books, conference sessions, multimedia, plans, policies, webinars and blog content.
 Further explore the library with our various search filters.